 American Writers Museum: The only museum of its kind in the nation, it’s a treasure trove of American literary history.

-Chicago Riverwalk: There’s a lot of reasons to love the scenic Riverwalk — panoramic views, architecture and dinner cruises, kayak rentals, outdoor restaurants and bars, public art, and more.
+Chicago Riverwalk: There are a lot of reasons to love the scenic Riverwalk: panoramic views, majestic architecture, dinner cruises, kayak rentals, outdoor restaurants and bars, public art, and more.